CRISES IN THE CAPITALIST SYSTEM

 2. CRISIS STAGE.

-The crisis stage marks a sudden downturn in economic activity.
+Crisis stage marks a sudden downturn in economic activity.
 It typically follows a boom and signals the beginning of a decline.
-Key characteristics include:
+Characteristics include:

 • Decrease in investment.